What are the most important things to know about atazanavir?

 What side effects can atazanavir cause?

 Atazanavir may cause side effects.
 Some side effects of atazanavir can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 - Mild rash.

-- Gallbladder problems.
-Contact your health care provider right away if you develop symptoms of gallbladder problems (pain in your right or middle upper stomach area, fever, nausea and vomiting, or jaundice).
+- Gallbladder stones.
+Contact your health care provider right away if you develop symptoms of gallbladder problems (pain in your right or middle upper stomach area, fever, nausea and vomiting, or ).